 The best places to live in Taipei

-Quiet and family-friendly areas in Taipei
+Family-friendly areas in Taipei

 Neihu is home to a thriving community of multinational companies, high-rise luxury apartments and green spaces that entice and encourage family living without the commute.
 It hosts some of Taipei's largest stores such as Costco, Carrefour and RT-Mart, and expats can enjoy world-class shopping at Miramar Entertainment Park, where kids can take a ride on a huge Ferris wheel.

 Songshan is a popular choice among expat families seeking a quieter neighbourhood without sacrificing convenience.
 Located just north of Zhongxiao Road, Songshan offers an array of restaurants, local parks, and older apartments.
 It tends to be one of the pricier areas but is a great place to raise a family in a convenient location.
 Each small neighbourhood-within-a-neighbourhood is designed to meet all of a family's needs.
 The area is well connected via the Songshan Airport and Songshan train station, and there is lots to see and do.